TheParthK/Netflix-Flutter/README.md

 # Netflix Flutter

 A new Flutter project.
-An app that shows you movie and show details in a beautiful, interactive and responsive UI with search functionality and a beta trailer player option
+An app that shows you movie and show details in a beautiful, interactive and responsive UI with search functionality along with an animated splash screen and a beta trailer player option

 # Screenshots